Frogs are a common sight in garden ponds and woodland streams, and frogspawn and tadpoles are familiar to most of us from childhood.

 In the spring, frogs become aquatic.
 They breed in any area of still, shallow water, including puddles, ponds, streams, lakes and canals.

 Frogs are cold-blooded and can't function when the outside temperature drops too low.
 Common frogs, the species found in the UK, hibernate during the winter.
 They do this either under logs on land or at the muddy bottom of a pond.
 Frogs are able to breathe through their skin and can therefore happily spend several months underwater, beneath piles of mud or leaves.

 The time it takes for frogspawn to develop can be anything from a couple of weeks to a few months, depending on the temperature.
-The black dots get longer and take on an eel-like appearance before turning into true tadpoles, and then froglets.
-Once the tadpoles have emerged from the frogspawn they will eat it before moving onto other food sources.
+The black dots get longer and takes on an eel-like appearance before turning into a true tadpole, then a froglet.
+Once the tadpoles have emerged from the frogspawn they will eat it before moving on to other food sources.

 Size: 6-10cm.
 Females are usually slightly larger than males

 Lifespan: Up to 8 years in the wild

 Diet: Adult frogs feed on moving invertebrates such as insects, snails, worms and slugs.
 Tadpoles are herbivorous and feed only on algae